Yavapai County Courthouse: 1900s

 The Prescott community raised enough money to build the statue to honor the Rough Rider heroes from the 1898 Spanish–American War.
 In 1908 they added braces to the clock tower to prevent it from swaying in the wind and ringing the bell.
-A year later President Taft visited Prescott and the courthouse was decorated.
+A year later President William Howard Taft visited Prescott and the courthouse was decorated.
 In 1910 a new fountain was installed with two basins and a statue.
 They also planted a Deodar Cedar tree in the northeast quadrant of the plaza to commemorate Arizona's statehood.
 The Boy Scouts placed a plaque on a granite rock in front of this tree, designating it as the "Arizona Statehood Tree".

 When Arizona became an official state in 1912, Yavapai County decided to build a new courthouse as well.
 The Prescott Journal Miner said that "the old courthouse is a fire trap.", so the board of supervisors voted once again on February 16, 1916, to accept the building plans of W.N Bowman of Denver, Colorado.
 The newspaper reported that, "the southwest side of the courthouse is ready to collapse."
 They rent the Odd Fellows Building for the county recorder, the second floor of the Union Block building for BOS, Treasurer, Assessor, Superintendent of Schools, and they temporarily hold court in the Elks Theatre building.

 In October 1916 the cornerstone is laid and construction begins on the new courthouse building.
 Italian stonemasons query the granite and the new Neoclassical Revival building begins to take shape.
 New sidewalks are installed and in September 1918, the courthouse is complete.
 New York Mayor Fiorello La Guardia visits the courthouse and delivers a speech on the steps in 1938.
 Today the La Guardia Bridge is named in his honor.
 The first courthouse lighting is held in 1954 by the Business and Professional Women.
 Senator Barry Goldwater announced his presidential candidacy in 1964 from the steps of the courthouse.

 In 1971 the public restrooms were added underneath the stairs on the western side of the courthouse.
 This was due to the increased population and events that were being held on the plaza.
 The Yavapai County Courthouse is added to the National Register of Historic Places in 1977.
 The 1910 fountain is removed and the "Lady Ermintrude" statue is given to Sharlot Hall Museum after a winter freeze.
 In 1986 the Prescott Kiwanis Club donates a brand new centerpiece for the fountain and in 1989 the All-Veterans Memorial is added to the west side of the plaza.
 The Yavapai County Courthouse also adds a "Cowboy At Rest" statue on the south side of the plaza.